 After you have registered for the program, please book your flights to arrive at the Gaggal Airport (DHM) which is the closest airport to the volunteer accommodation.
 Your airport pick-up is included in your Program Fee.

 When you arrive, you will be greeted at the airport by a member of the local team and transported to the volunteer accommodation in Naddi and Rait.
 Your accommodation is covered by your Program Fee and includes the night before your program orientation.

-If you are travelling in India prior to your volunteer program, we can arrange for you to be picked up at the bus stop in Dharamsala, or a prearranged destination in Dharamsala on the day before your program orientation.
+If you are traveling in India prior to your volunteer program, we can arrange for you to be picked up at the bus stop in Dharamsala, or a prearranged destination in Dharamsala on the day before your program orientation.

 Orientation is provided by our Dharamsala team at the local team office.
 Orientation begins on the morning of your chosen start date and covers everything you need to know for your volunteer program in Dharamsala – Introduction to India, Indian Customs, Rules and Expectations, Safety, Travel Opportunities in India, Introduction to your Project and Placement.
 In the afternoon, you will receive a tour of the village where you can purchase a SIM card and withdraw cash.
-The orientation will also give you a chance to meet other volunteers and swap contact details for weekend travel and socialising.
+The orientation will also give you a chance to meet other volunteers and swap contact details for weekend travel and socializing.

 First Day: On your first day of volunteering, you will be escorted to your placement by a local coordinator and introduced to the placement staff you will be working with.

 Weekdays: A typical volunteer day would be as follows:

 9.00 AM Volunteers leave home and travel to their placements.
 Work and hours are dependent on the project and placement that the volunteer is working at.